 - Turn off your mobile phone.
 Let friends and family members know the hours that you will be unavailable.

-- Beware the black hole of internet surfing.
+- Beware the black hole of internet surfing and social media.
 It is easy to lose track of time.

 In setting up your student office, consider ergonomics.